 R046 - Technology in sport (25%) - COURSEWORK

 Students will study the course from Year 10 over two years, with five hours of lessons over a two week timetable.
-The lessons are made up of two hours of practical and three hours of theory.
+The majority of lessons are made up of theory, some practical sessions are included dependent on the unit of work being taught.
 Students will learn specification content in lessons and then will be given an assignment brief to work from in order to complete their coursework.

 The department has a clear and simple policy regarding the wearing of suitable PE kit.
 There are two sections to the policy.
 Please click on the links below to see both sections in detail.